Bombs, explosions, decapitations and a MILF. It’s obviously no ordinary rogue operation…it’s Roger Corman’s!

 By Jason Hink

-Mill Creek Entertainment has released Locked and Re-Loaded, a single-disc DVD collection featuring Roger Corman’s Rogue One along with three other films: Extraction, Second in Command and Red Sands.
+Mill Creek Entertainment has released Locked and Re-Loaded, a single-disc DVD collection featuring Operation Rogue (also referred to as Roger Corman’s Operation Rogue) along with three other films: Extraction, Second in Command and Red Sands.

 The set-up, according to the opening on-screen text: In the Philippines, the Moro Islamic Liberation Front (yes, we’re talking about MILF, which is a real-life group in the Philippines) signed a peace agreement with the Philippine government after 40 years of violence but, “Unfortunately the most violent terrorist organization was left out of the agreement.”